google-deepmind/multiscope/README.md

 will look like this:
 <img alt="double" src="doc/double.png" width="400" />

+### Clients

+Multiscope provides clients in multiple languages.
+Current Go, C++ and Python are under development.
+See the appropriate directories under `clients/` for more, language specific details.

 ## Development

 Please setup a pre-commit hook to catch errors before they are submitted: